Merle Allin

-Merle Allin (born April 9, 1955) is an American bass guitarist.
+Merle Colby Allin Jr. (born April 9, 1955) is an American bass guitarist.
 He is the elder brother of the late punk rock vocalist GG Allin.

-Allin played electric bass for three groups that featured GG Allin: Malpractice, The AIDS Brigade and the third version of The Murder Junkies.
-He currently continues the Murder Junkies, his brother's final backing band, with original drummer Donald ("Dino Sex") Sachs, and several younger members.
+Allin played electric bass for three groups that featured GG Allin: Malpractice, The AIDS Brigade and the third version of The Murder Junkies; he currently continues the latter, his brother's final backing band, with original drummer Donald ("Dino Sex") Sachs, and several younger members.